Home

 • "Examine yourselves, whether ye be in the faith, prove your own selves, know ye not your own selves how that Jesus Christ is in you, except ye be reprobates."

-We should always examine or test ourselves by God's word to make sure that the evidence is there that we are truly sons of God.
+We should always examine or test ourselves by God's Word to make sure that the evidence is there that we are truly sons of God.
 Everyone has some sin in their lives, whether in thought or in deed, because no one is perfect except God.
-But our earnest desire has to be to keep God's word faithfully, that we are not ignoring or casting aside His laws.
+But our earnest desire has to be to keep God's Word faithfully, that we are not ignoring or casting aside His laws.
 Do we receive them, or do we turn to the right hand and to the left hand in order to avoid them?
-Do we make them our authority, or do we make the words of our teachers or Church leaders the authority?
+Do we make them our authority, or do we make the words of our teachers or church leaders the authority?
 Are we the man of God, the man of lawfulness, or the man of Satan, the man of lawlessness?
 This is the test of true salvation.
 This is how we know that we are truly in Christ, are not lying to ourselves, because His Spirit will witness with ours.
-And the 'evidence' of this witnessing is that we keep his word, rather than it suffer loss as we forsake it.
+The 'evidence' of this witnessing is that we keep his Word, rather than it suffer loss as we forsake it.
 We will hide it in our hearts and bring it to remembrance (Psalms 119) that we remain faithful in times of trial.
 This is how we know that we truly know him, and are truly known of Him.
-The evidence (not the reason) is in our keeping (guarding from loss) the word of truth.
+The evidence (not the reason) is in our keeping (guarding from loss) the Word of truth.

 1st John 2:3-5